Shop by Category

 When we eat a meal that contains a mix of different nutrients, our bodies absorb vitamins and minerals in various amounts depending on the exact concoction that we’ve eaten.
 That’s because nutrients interact with each other, sometimes in complex ways.

-Certain vitamins and minerals — whether eaten in food or taken in supplement form — are capable of enhancing how well other nutrients are absorbed.
-But some combinations work against one another and can block absorption.
+Many vitamins and minerals work synergistically, meaning they help each other absorb, activate or perform their functions in the body more effectively.
+For example, certain vitamins and minerals — whether eaten in food or taken in supplement form — are capable of enhancing how well other nutrients are absorbed.
+But some combinations work against one another and can block proper nutrient absorption.

 Here are the nutrients that have complementary effects and help one another to be utilized:

-B vitamins work together (such as in a B complex supplement that contains B12, folate, B6, etc.), so they can/should be taken together
+B vitamins work together (such as in a B complex supplement that contains B12, folate, B6, etc.) — they can/should be taken together; for example, folate (vitamin B9) and vitamin B12 work closely together in DNA synthesis, red blood cell production and methylation pathways

-Electrolytes such as potassium and sodium (help to balance fluid levels together)
+Electrolytes such as potassium and sodium — help to balance fluid levels together; these can be found in Ancient Nutrition's Multi Collagen Advanced Hydrate powder

 Generally speaking, you want to avoid taking high amounts of most individual vitamins or minerals with other nutrients.